xuchunyang/helm-osx-app/README.md

 - Open
 - Reveal file in Finder

+#### A bug with `open -R`?

+The "Reveal file in Finder" action usess `open -R` to reveal files.

-However, if you've marked multiple candidates, reveal only works for the last candidate.
+However, if you've marked multiple candidates, "Reveal file in Finder" works for only the last candidate.
 It seems a bug of Apple's `open(1)`, the manual page says

 > -R  Reveals the file(s) in the Finder instead of opening them.